jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 attached to the dataflow it describes, so that the relation is clear even when components are added by other organizations at a later point in time.

-#### Modular Processing Pipeline
+#### Full Audit Trail

 The collected data passes through a pipeline from collection to decisions.
 By processing we mean steps to reshape the data to match further aggregation and processing steps, such as unit conversions, sample frequency alignment, filtering, etc.
-Separate these architectural roles into separate modules in order to enable reuse, and clarity.

-#### Configurable and Auditable Pipeline

-Let the pipeline connections between the components be driven by configuration rather than code.
-This enables reconfiguration of the processing pipeline over time.
-It is essential to be able to review the pipeline in an audit situation.
-The auditing team is generally not likely to read code.
+Separate these pipeline stages into separate modules and use configuration to construct the pipeline.
+This gives flexibility, reuse and enables a full audit trail.
+It is essential that every data processing step can be reviewed in an audit situation without looking at code.

 #### Aligned with Reporting Frameworks